maxbarnas/sigkill.dk/index.md

 but a five-line shell script.

-For those curious about technical details, this site is statically generated via the nifty Hakyll framework, although it used to be written in shell script via the pretty good [werc anti-framework][6].
+For those curious about technical details, this site is statically generated via the nifty [Hakyll](https://jaspervdj.be/hakyll/) framework, although it used to be written in shell script via the pretty good [werc anti-framework][6].
 The source code is available [here][sigkillsource].

-In case all this is too boring for you, why not check out [topDatamat][7]?
-It's a Danish (English subtitles) sketch show, sort of inspired by Top Gear, that we film in the basement under the department of computer science at the University of Copenhagen.
-I'm involved as writer and (very poor) actor.

 [1]: /me
 [2]: /programs